metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_cleanup_policy_v2_manifest.md

 Optional:

 - `data` (Attributes List) The data object specifies the POST data sent to the server.Only applicable when the method field is set to POST. (see [below for nested schema](#nestedatt--spec--context--api_call--data))
+- `default` (Map of String) Default is an optional arbitrary JSON object that the context may take if the apiCallreturns error
 - `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the JSON response returned from the server.
 For examplea JMESPath of 'items | length(@)' applied to the API server responsefor the URLPath '/apis/apps/v1/deployments' will return the total countof deployments across all namespaces.
 - `method` (String) Method is the HTTP request type (GET or POST).
 Defaults to GET.
 - `service` (Attributes) Service is an API call to a JSON web service.This is used for non-Kubernetes API server calls.It's mutually exclusive with the URLPath field. (see [below for nested schema](#nestedatt--spec--context--api_call--service))